 - Resources they offer to animal enthusiasts

-At this point this animal rights organization will have a better idea of some keyword phrases they can explore to describe what it is they do.
+At this point, the animal rights organization will have a better idea of some keyword phrases they can explore to describe what it is they do and why people might care to learn more.

-Knowing what your nonprofit offers, why it’s valuable, and how it’s different from similar organizations can help you choose the right keywords.
+Knowing what your nonprofit offers, why it’s valuable, and how it’s different from similar organizations can help you choose the right keywords that attract the right audience.

 2. Think Like a Searcher

-Consider asking your friends, family, coworkers, or others for how they would phrase what your nonprofit does.
+Ask your friends, family, coworkers, community or others how they would phrase what your nonprofit does.
 While you might think “aiding literacy” succinctly covers your nonprofit’s cause, imagine all the other ways someone might phrase it.
 Even a very specific keyword phrase like “aiding childhood literacy in the elementary school system” won’t cover every aspect.
-You can add more keywords by thinking like a searcher: kids reading, curriculum development, books for children, make reading fun, elementary school reading list, teaching children to read, great kids’ books, etc.
+You can add more keywords by thinking like a searcher:

 And get creative.
-Don’t just think of the obvious aspects of you organization.
-Instead think of what someone interested in your organization would potentially be typing into that search engine.
+Don’t just think of the obvious aspects of your organization.
+Instead, think of what someone interested in your organization would potentially be typing into that search engine or popular topics in your community that you might weigh in on.
+Put your target audience personas into practice to dig deep.

 3. Avoid Jargon

 Strip out the jargon when brainstorming keywords.
-Remember to think like a searcher.
+Remember to think like a searcher and keep the intent of their search in mind.

 4. Get Specific

-While it might seem like a good idea to have broad keywords that cover your domain of expertise (like “volunteer opportunities” or “places to donate”), choosing more specific terms like “volunteer work with horses” or “shoe donation boxes in St. Louis” gives your nonprofit a better chance of showing up in the top results of these searches.
+While it might seem like a good idea to have broad keywords that cover your domain of expertise (like “volunteer opportunities” or “places to donate”), choosing more specific terms like “volunteer work with horses” or “shoe donation in St. Louis” gives your nonprofit a better chance of showing up in the top results of these searches and converting visitors once they do land on your site.
 Very broad keyword phrases are often very competitive as well, making it hard for you to rank.

 When you’re brainstorming specifics, ask yourself some questions: